 Gravel placed for leveling out equipment pads

-Equipment pads in place you can use ac pads for this
+Equipment pads in place; AC pads can be used for this

 Start of plumbing heater